 Mozart's Great Mass in C minor

-Before his Requiem, Mozart wrote Great Mass in C minor, equally grandiose and magnificent, with dramatic movements and divinely beautiful solo parts.
-Daniel Harding, the Swedish Radio Symphony Orchestra, and the Swedish Radio Choir perform music by Mozart at his best.
+Before his famous Requiem, Mozart wrote the great Mass in C minor.
+It is a magnificent piece with dramatic choral movements and divinely beautiful solo parts.
+Daniel Harding, the Swedish Radio Symphony Orchestra, and the Swedish Radio Choir offer Mozart at his best.

 Ahead of Mozart’s visit back home to Salzburg with fiancé Constanze in 1783, he’d promised to write a new mass which would become Mass in C minor.
 The mass wasn’t finished on time, so at the premiere, it was completed with a section from his previous masses.
 Constanze herself was the soprano soloist at the premiere.
 The great mass in C minor is now considered to be one of Mozart’s best works.

 Benjamin Britten wrote song cycle Serenade for a tenor soloist, French horn and string orchestra in the 1940s, while the war raged.
 The songs depict the different sides of night: dark and frightening, but also calm and safe.

 The concert begins with a brief symphony; Mozart’s Symphony No. 32 in G major, vivacious and full of life, like all good concert openers should be!